Select Page

 • DFA 120 Painting I

-• DFD 111 Intro to Fibers Surfaces
+• DFD 111 Introduction to Fiber Surfaces

 • DGL 142 Beginning Glassblowing

-• DME 140 Metalsmithing/Jewelry
+• DME 140 Metalsmithing and Jewelry Design

 • DME 175 Blacksmithing